-Jim Frye, who participated in student government and lettered in baseball, graduated form Rogers in 1952.
-After a three-year stint in the U.S. Marine Corps, Frye attended Eastern Washington University where he earned undergraduate and masters degrees in education.
+Jim Frye, who participated in student government and lettered in baseball, graduated from Rogers in 1952.
+After a three-year stint in the U.S. Marine Corps, Frye attended Eastern Washington University where he earned undergraduate and Masters Degree in Education.
 After nine years as principal at Whitman Elementary, Frye retired in 1993.
 Prior to his position at Whitman, he was a teacher for seven years at Bemis and principle for another seven years each at Madison and Mullan Road schools.

 Frye spends the new luxury of time afforded by his retirement caring for his elderly parents, playing golf and volunteering for the Spokane Bloomsday Association.

 Virginia Havelick has maintained a close relationship with Rogers High School, as a parent and booster, since her graduation in 1944.
 Havelick’s three children, Gregory D. Shannon, Jeffrey L. Shannon and Priscilla G. Shannon Stout graduated from Rogers in 1966, 1968 and 1971, respectively.
 In addition, Havelick has been active in Rogers’ Alumni Association, serving as secretary of her class’s 50-year-reunion committee and co-chair of Decade of the Forties.
 She is currently secretary of the association.

 Havelick also holds two offices in the General Federation of Woman’s Clubs.
 She is President of the Spokane group and First Vice-President of the northwest district at the state level.